hyunjunian/Poor-Charlie-s-Almanack/en.md

 Ideology does some strange things and distorts cognition terribly.
 If you get a lot of heavy ideology young, and then you start expressing it, you are really locking your brain into a very unfortunate pattern.
 And you are going to distort your general cognition.

-> If you get a lot of heavy ideology young, and then you start expressing it, you are really locking your brain into a very unfortunate pattern.
->

 There’s a very interesting history if you take Warren Buffett as an example of worldly wisdom.
 Warren adored his father, who was a wonderful man.
 But Warren’s father was a very heavy ideologue—right wing, it happened to be—who hung around with other very heavy ideologues—right wing, naturally.
 Warren observed this as a kid, and he decided that ideology was dangerous—and that he was going to stay a long way away from it.
 And he has throughout his whole life.
 That has enormously helped the accuracy of his cognition.

 I learned the same lesson in a different way.
 My father hated ideology.
 Therefore, all I had to do was imitate my father and, thereby, stay on what I regard as the right path.
 People like [Bob] Dornan on the right or [Ralph] Nader on the left have obviously gone a little daft.
 They’re extreme examples of what ideology will do to you—particularly violently expressed ideology.
 Since it pounds ideas in better than it convinces out, it’s a very dangerous thing to do.